Pan Fried Lemon Sole with Feijoa SalsaFeijoas

 ½ red onion

-- Roughly chop your salsa ingredients except for the lime
+Roughly chop all your salsa ingredients except for the lime